jgarab/jgarab/README.md

-- 👋 Hi, I’m Jozsef Garab
+- 👋 Hi, I’m Jozsef Garab from Sopron, Hungary.
-- 👀 I’m interested in data visualization, business intelligence.

 <!---
 jgarab/jgarab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.